KunalSharma7666/Placement-Cell-Application/README.md

-FutureBuilder - Placement Cell Application in Java
+# FutureBuilder - Placement Cell Application in Java
+Developed a platform featuring a repository of both companies and students.
+Firms have the ability to outline their prerequisites within the system.
+Students can browse through the listed companies and their specifications, opting to enroll with their preferred choices.
+Based on the established criteria, companies extend offers, which students can either accept or decline.